thaliaarchi/git-transform-repo/docs/design.md

 also likely several cases where git's parsing allows silently invalid inputs, as I've seen with error handling for the `strto*` functions in fast-import. fast-export streams can handle none of these variations.

+I would probably need to port git fast-export to transform-repo with extra attention to roundtripping all inputs, if I want to preserve atypical object formats.